Generic name: levoleucovorin (lee-voe-loo-koe-VOE-rin)

 - Powder for Solution

 Therapeutic Class: Methotrexate Rescue

-levoleucovorin is to be given only by or under the direct supervision of a doctor.
+Levoleucovorin is to be given by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For levoleucovorin, the following should be considered: